 It’s a forty minute bike ride from the park to the cafe, and by the time he arrives it’s fully dark.
 He does his best as he packs up his bike and pads to ensure his mental state isn’t too uncomfortable, then walks into the cafe.

-“Ah, sorry,” he says, and swallows before bowing.
+“Sorry,” he says, and gives a slight bow.
 “I didn’t mean to intrude.”

 “Not at all, Red,” Sabrina says as Giovanni and Koga nod in greeting, and Erika twiddles her fingers.
 “I already told them this would only take a moment.
 In fact, it’s already done.”
 Her gaze is sympathetic, but warm.
 “I’m truly sorry for your loss.
 But your assessment is correct.
 Your partition is now partially under your control.”

-Red’s heart hammers as he feels hope pierce the grief, for a moment.
+A thread of hope pierces the grief, for a moment.
 “You’ll take me as your student, then?”

 Sabrina sips from her cup, gaze thoughtful, then seems to reach a decision.
 “I will.
 When can you start?”